arjanjohan/scaffold-avs/README.md

 This project is a work in progress.
 Here is a list of things that I still need to do:

-- Replace Makefile by yarn commands for:
+- Fix makefile or replace by other scripts:
   - start-chain-with-contracts-deployed
   - start-operator
   - spam-tasks
 - Migrate project to hardhat
-- Prefund operator wallet with funds
+- Prefund a new operator wallet

 ## Documentation